py-why/EconML/doc/spec/estimation/dml.rst

 - **What if I want confidence intervals?**

-    For valid confidence intervals use the :class:`.LinearDMLCateEstimator` if the number of features :math:`X`, that you want to use for heterogeneity are small compared to the number of samples that you have.
-If the number of features is comparable to the number of samples, then use :class:`.SparseLinearDMLCateEstimator`. e.g.:
+    For valid confidence intervals use the :class:`.LinearDML` if the number of features :math:`X`, that you want to use for heterogeneity are small compared to the number of samples that you have.
+If the number of features is comparable to the number of samples, then use :class:`.SparseLinearDML`. e.g.:

     .. testcode::

-        from econml.dml import LinearDMLCateEstimator
+        from econml.dml import LinearDML
-        est = LinearDMLCateEstimator()
+        est = LinearDML()
         est.fit(y, T, X, W, inference='statsmodels')
         lb, ub = est.const_marginal_effect_interval(X, alpha=.05)
         lb, ub = est.coef__interval(alpha=.05)
         lb, ub = est.effect_interval(X, T0=T0, T1=T1, alpha=.05)

-    If you have a single dimensional continuous treatment or a binary treatment, then you can also fit non-linear models and have confidence intervals by using the :class:`.ForestDMLCateEstimator`.
+    If you have a single dimensional continuous treatment or a binary treatment, then you can also fit non-linear models and have confidence intervals by using the :class:`.ForestDML`.
 This class will also perform well with high dimensional features, as long as only few of these features are actually relevant.

 - **Why not just run a simple big linear regression with all the treatments, features and controls?**